ItzzzAk/Iphone-15-3d/README.md

 ## Live Website 🌐

-Check out the live version of the site [here](https://aple-15.netlify.app/).
+Check out the live version of the site [here](https://your-live-website-link.com).

-## Contributing
+## Contributing 🤝

-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+We welcome contributions!
+Please fork the repository and use a feature branch for your changes.
+Submit a pull request to contribute.

+## License 📜

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ---

-*Explore the iPhone 15 Pro Max like never before! 🚀*
+*Explore the iPhone 15 Pro Max like never before! 🚀📲*